devstopfix/gnuplot-elixir/README.md

 The `plot` function takes two arguments:

 * a list of commands (each of which is a list of terms)
-* a list of datasets (not required when plotting functions)
+* a list of Streams or Enumerable datasets (not required when plotting functions)

 Commands are lists of terms that normally start with an atom such as `:set`.
 They may be written as lists or [Word lists](https://elixir-lang.org/getting-started/sigils.html#word-lists) - the following lines are equivalent: